hyosung11/Launch-School/Courses/journal.md

 11:42 Done with correspondence and now I'll take a short break before working on Practice Problems.

 12:18 Practiced Practice Problem 13 and that took about 30 minutes.
 I still don't fully understand it.
 Go into diffuse mode for a break now.

+12:50 It takes me about 30 minutes per problem right now.
+Going to play ping pong now.